swisskyrepo/PayloadsAllTheThings/Methodology and Resources/Active Directory Attack.md

 > The user sends a TGS to access the service, along with their TGT, and then the service can use the user's TGT to request a TGS for the user to any other service and impersonate the user. - https://shenaniganslabs.io/2019/01/28/Wagging-the-Dog.html

+> When a user authenticates to a computer that has unrestricted kerberos delegation privilege turned on, authenticated user's TGT ticket gets saved to that computer's memory.

 :warning: Unconstrained delegation used to be the only option available in Windows 2000

-Domain Compromise via DC Print Server and Unconstrained Delegation
+#### SpoolService Abuse with Unconstrained Delegation

+The goal is to gain DC Sync privileges using a computer account and the SpoolService bug.

 Prerequisites:
-- Object with Property "Trust this computer for delegation to any service (Kerberos only)"
+- Object with Property **Trust this computer for delegation to any service (Kerberos only)**
-- Must have ADS_UF_TRUSTED_FOR_DELEGATION
+- Must have **ADS_UF_TRUSTED_FOR_DELEGATION**
-- Must not have ADS_UF_NOT_DELEGATED flag
+- Must not have **ADS_UF_NOT_DELEGATED** flag
+- User must not be in the **Protected Users** group
+- User must not have the flag **Account is sensitive and cannot be delegated**

-#### Find delegation
+##### Find delegation

 Check the `TrustedForDelegation` property.